The origins of football in Australia

 Australia were drawn against Brazil in the Quarters, but were knocked out via a penalty shootout after the game finished 0-0.

-The Matildas are back at the Olympics in Tokyo, reaching the 2020 Games with five wins out of five in the qualifying tournament.
+The Matildas returned to the Olympics in Tokyo, reaching the 2020 Games with five wins out of five in the qualifying tournament.

 The formation of the National Soccer League